chicolucio/chicolucio.github.io/_pages/about.md

 Data Scientist with solid SQL, Python, machine learning, and analytics expertise, adept at end-to-end projects from data cleaning to predictive modeling.
-Taught Python and Data Science at Hashtag Treinamentos, a major online educator in Brazil, and served as a Data Scientist at Uber (via NECTO Systems).
+Taught Python and Data Science at Hashtag Treinamentos, a major online educator in Brazil, and worked as a Data Scientist at Uber (via NECTO Systems).
 Spent a decade in education, founding a research group for visual chemistry tools, and also held roles as a lab manager, environmental analyst, and scientific researcher.